Skip to Content

 For the sperm mucus

-penetration test, samples of your cervical mucus and your partner's semen will
+penetration test, samples of the woman's cervical mucus and the man's semen will

 be collected.
 In the lab, the semen is added to the mucus in a tube.
 After 90

 minutes, the distance the sperm have moved is measured.

 For the woman: a sample

 of cervical mucus is collected from the woman during a pelvic exam.
 To learn more, see the topic

 collected by masturbation.
 First, you should urinate and then wash and rinse

 your hands and penis before you collect the semen in a sterile cup.
 Do not

 use lubricants or condoms when you collect the sample.
 If you collect the semen

 sample at home, be sure to get it to the lab or clinic within 1 hour.
 Keep the